HenryLi-0/vectors/README.md

 You can either:
 - clone this repository, setup Godot, and build it locally (in theory)
-- go to the releases tab and find one (windows only)
+- go to the [releases](https://github.com/HenryLi-0/vectors/releases/) tab and find one
+    - (as of v0.1, i've only tested windows to work (on my machine))

 Also, checkout the [`controls`](</CONTROLS.md>)!